-- Take saxagliptin tablets by mouth 1 time each day exactly as directed by your healthcare provider.
-Do not change your dose without talking to your healthcare provider. - Saxagliptin tablets can be taken with or without food. - Do not cut, crush, or chew saxagliptin tablets. - Your healthcare provider should test your blood to measure how well your kidneys are working before and during your treatment with saxagliptin tablets.
-You may need a lower dose of saxagliptin tablets if your kidneys are not working well. - If you miss a dose of saxagliptin tablets, Just take the next dose at your regular time.
-Do not take two doses at the same time. - In case of an overdose contact the Poison Help line at 1-800-222-1222 or get medical help right away.
-Advice is also available online at poisonhelp.org.
+- Take saxagliptin tablets by mouth one time each day exactly as directed by your healthcare provider.
+Do not change your dose without talking to your healthcare provider. - Saxagliptin tablets can be taken with or without food. - Do not split or cut saxagliptin tablets. - During periods of stress on the body, such as fever, trauma, infection, or surgery.

+Contact your healthcare provider right away as your medication needs may change.

+- Your healthcare provider should test your blood to measure how well your kidneys are working before and during your treatment with saxagliptin tablets.
+You may need a lower dose of saxagliptin tablets if your kidneys are not working well. - Follow your healthcare provider's instructions for treating blood sugar that is too low (hypoglycemia).
+Talk to your healthcare provider if low blood sugar is a problem for you.

+- If you miss a dose of saxagliptin tablets, take it as soon as you remember.
+If it is almost time for your next dose, skip the missed dose.
+Just take the next dose at your regular time.
+Do not take two doses at the same time unless your healthcare provider tells you to do so.
+Talk to your healthcare provider if you have questions about a missed dose. - If you take too much saxagliptin, call your healthcare provider or go to the nearest hospital emergency room right away.

 What are the possible side effects of saxagliptin tablets?
 Saxagliptin tablets can cause serious side effects, including:

-- See "What is the most important information I should know about saxagliptin tablets?"Low blood sugar (hypoglycemia) If you take saxagliptin tablets with another medicine that can cause low blood sugar, such as a sulfonylureas or insulin, your risk of getting low blood sugar is higher.
-The dose of your sulfonylurea medicine
+- See "What is the most important information I should know about saxagliptin tablets?" - Allergic (hypersensitivity) reactions, such as: - swelling of your face, lips, throat, and other areas on your skin - difficulty with swallowing or breathing - raised, red areas on your skin (hives) - skin rash, itching, flaking, or peeling

-- or insulin may need to be lowered while you take ONGLYZA.
-Symptoms of low blood sugar include:

-- o shaking

-- o sweating

-- o rapid heartbeat

-- o change in vision

-- o hunger

-- o headache

-- o change in mood

-- Allergic (hypersensitivity) reactions, such as:

-- o swelling of your face, lips, throat, and other areas on your skin

-- o difficulty with swallowing or breathing

-- o raised, red areas on your skin (hives)

-- o skin rash, itching, flaking, or peeling

-- If you have these symptoms, stop taking saxagliptin tablets and contact your healthcare provider right away.
+If you have these symptoms, stop taking saxagliptin tablets and contact your healthcare provider right away.

 - Joint pain.
 Some people who take medicines called DPP-4 inhibitors like saxagliptin tablets, may develop joint pain that can be severe.
-Call your healthcare provider if you have severe joint pain.

-- Skin reaction.
+Call your healthcare provider if you have severe joint pain. - Skin reaction.
 Some people who take medicines called DPP-4 inhibitors, like saxagliptin tablets, may develop a skin reaction called bullous pemphigoid that can require treatment in a hospital.
 Tell your healthcare provider right away if you develop blisters or the breakdown of the outer layer of your skin (erosion).
 Your healthcare provider may tell you to stop taking saxagliptin tablets.

-The most common side effects of saxagliptin tablets include:
+Common side effects of saxagliptin tablets include: